 What you should know about the impact of artificial intelligence in human capital management.

 Human capital management continues to see AI affect its processes in several ways.
 Here are some of the changes that AI has brought into the realm of human capital management systems.

 Employers can go through all kinds of training and understand the best practices for reducing bias, but unconscious bias can affect anyone.
 Whether it’s during hiring or employee evaluations, more businesses are becoming aware of the dangers of unconscious bias in their processes.
 AI technology can work throughout the whole human capital management process to help reduce bias.
-While AI is developed by people who have bias, the program itself can run strictly through data input, without regards to anything else.
+While AI is developed by people who have a bias, the program itself can run strictly through data input, without regards to anything else.
 This makes it much easier to have impartiality in hiring and review management and create outcomes that are based on skills, experiences, and other pieces of data rather than any other information that might influence or bias a person.

 Greater Pay Equity

 In addition to reducing bias in personnel decisions, AI can access data from disparate places and create analytics and reporting options to help businesses make educated and fair compensation offers and pay increases.
 While most HR teams and executive leadership understand compensation trends and need to align industry standards with their budgets, AI can keep them quickly and accurately in touch with changes in the industry that would affect compensation decisions.

 People are the most valuable and most expensive resource a business has.
 This is why employees are sometimes referred to as “human capital” because of the value they bring to an organization in both driving revenue and creating an overall brand.